robcarver17/pysystemtrade/docs/IB.md

 conn = connectionIB(config)
 ```

-Connection objects immediately try and connect to IB, and kick off a server thread.
+Connection objects immediately try and connect to IB.
 So don't create them until you are ready to do this.
 Once you have a connection object that exists in a particular Python process, do not try and create a new one.
 I've also had problems closing connections and then trying to create a new connection object.
 Generally it is safer to stick to the pattern of creating a single connection object in each process, attempting to close it out of politeness with `conn.disconnnect()`, and then terminating the process.

 ### Make multiple connections